Black Lagoon: Characters

 Hiroe develops characters by envisioning their backgrounds, ethnicities, and affiliations, then integrating historical context.
 While not directly based on real individuals, film influences contribute to character shaping.
 The triad leader Mr. Chang was visually inspired by actor Chow Yun-fat.
 The prominence of armed female characters emerged organically, which Hiroe noted as a strength and appreciated by female readers.

-Revy's design was influenced by the tattoo on George Clooney's character in From Dusk till Dawn.
+Revy's design was inspired by George Clooney's tattooed character, Seth Gecko, in Robert Rodriguez's From Dusk till Dawn.
 Her impulsive personality stems from a criminal background, diverging from conventional values.
-As an "ordinary criminal" without heroic motives, she adds rarity and interest to the narrative.
-Her Chinese-American heritage and minority status facilitate reader identification and highlight her rootless, discriminated existence.
-Revy is the most graphically demanding character due to her varied depictions.
+As an "ordinary criminal" without heroic motives, Hiroe commented that she adds rarity and interest to the story.
+Her Chinese-American heritage and minority status were featured to allow readers to identify with her and to emphasize her rootless and discriminated existence.
+Hiroe stated that Revy is the most graphically demanding character due to her varied depictions.

 Rock was introduced as an audience surrogate—a Japanese businessman among criminals.
-His nationality was not predetermined, but he evolved into a pivotal character.
+Hiroe stated that Rock's nationality was not predetermined and that, after being introduced to the story, he evolved into a central character.
 Anime director Sunao Katabuchi identified with Rock's breaking of societal constraints and ongoing self-conflict.

 Hiroe does not oppose "cute girls" or moe elements but includes them only when relevant.
 Roberta's maid attire suited her affluent South American setting rather than moe trends.
 Katabuchi likened her combat style to "The Evil Mary Poppins" or "Death Poppins".
 Hiroe expanded her role beyond initial background to explore narrative possibilities.

 The Hansel and Gretel twins' arc grew darker as research revealed Romania's harsh conditions during the Cold War era.

 Media

 Manga

 Written and illustrated by Rei Hiroe, the pilot chapter of Black Lagoon was published in Shogakukan's seinen manga magazine Monthly Sunday Gene-X on March 19, 2001.
 (Note: Chapter published in the April 2001 issue (cover date), released on March 19 of the same year.)
 It started its serialization in the same magazine on April 19, 2002.
 (Note: It started in the May 2002 issue (cover date), released on April 19 of the same year.)
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on December 12, 2002.
-As of December 19, 2023, thirteen volumes have been released.
+As of August 19, 2026, fourteen volumes have been released.

-In North America, the manga is licensed for English release by Viz Media.
+The manga is licensed for English release in North America by Viz Media.
 The first volume was released on August 12, 2008.
 As of August 16, 2022, twelve volumes have been released.
-Due to copyright-related reasons, the Viz Media edition censors the references to song lyrics and brand names, including the brands of the guns.
+For copyright reasons, the Viz Media edition censors references to song lyrics and brand names, including gun brands.
 On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.